CCI-MOC/ops-docs/specs/backlog.md

 # Creation of Backlog as a Ranked List

-We want to ensure that decisions about what to work on incorporate prioritization's agreed by the the team, product owners, our partners and customers.
+We want to ensure that decisions about what to work on incorporate a priority agreed to by the team, product owners, partners and customers.
 Specifically, we want to reach the point that:

 - Prioritization is clear so that decisions and trade-offs may take an issues priority into account.
 	- this should be visible by a Rank Order List and, where appropriate, an explanation of the prioritization (example below).